Energy in Turkey: Renewable energy

 In 2022 over 40% of renewable energy was geothermal.

 Although there are plenty of renewable resources for energy in Turkey, for electricity only hydropower has been developed near or to the full, supplying an average of about 20% of Turkey's national electricity supply, with other renewables supplying 12%.
 However, due to drought in Turkey, hydro has supplied less electricity than usual in recent years, compared to around a third in a wet year.
 Turkey has invested less in solar and wind power than similar Mediterranean countries.
 Turkey is a net exporter of wind power equipment, but a net importer of solar power equipment.

 By greatly increasing its production of solar power in the south and wind power in the west, the country's entire energy demand could be met from renewable sources by 2050.
+A 2025 meta-analysis found significant gaps between Turkey's renewable energy potential and current utilisation.
+Solar energy is the most underutilised resource, with economic potential of 305 TWh/year—nearly matching Turkey's 2024 electricity demand of 340.8 TWh—yet only 24.9 TWh is currently generated.
+Wind potential estimates range from 48 to 88 GW, while installed capacity stands at 12.6 GW.
+Hydropower, the most developed renewable source, faces climate-related risks, with reservoir levels in key basins declining significantly since 2010, including Gediz (−45.5%) and Konya (−43.2%).
+Geothermal utilisation reaches 38% of estimated potential.